Updating Results

 or

-(b) has a degree at AQF Level 7 or equivalent and has adequate relevant preparation since graduation.
-Adequate relevant preparation may be gained by an approved academic course, professional training, during an occupation or through peer reviewed publications;
+(c) has a degree at AQF Level 8 or AQF Level 9 and had adequate research preparation since graduation.
+Adequate research preparation may be gained by an approved academic course, professional training, during an occupation or through peer reviewed publications;

 and